Walk-ContryRoad/nagios_status_parser/README.md

 SimpleConfigParser is exactly what the name implies.
 It can be used for general purpose configuration file processing.
-It has the ability to parse configuration files that contain multiple "keys" or configuration options that have the same name (nagios.cfg, for example).
+It has the ability to parse configuration files that contain multiple "keys" or configuration options that have the same name (nagios.cfg, for example.)

-NagiosStatusParser is also exactly waht the name implies.
+NagiosStatusParser is also exactly what the name implies.
 It is used solely for parsing Nagios' status.dat file and returning Nagios status data in json format.